CONTENT WARNING: This guide references topics such as police brutality and anti-Black racism.

 Please note the core resources on this guide were added in 2015.

 The purpose of this guide is for students, faculty, and interested parties to use the resources found here to investigate and understand civic unrest, with a particular focus in Baltimore, from 1968 through present day using books, articles, images, art, archives, and more.

-Last updated: June 2020 in the wake of the deaths of Ahmaud Arbery, George Floyd, and Breonna Taylor at the hands of police and private citizens, all taking place during a global pandemic (COVID-19) that has proven to disproportionately Black communities, as well as Indigenous, Latinx communities, and other people of color.
+Last updated: June 2020 in the wake of the deaths of Ahmaud Arbery, George Floyd, and Breonna Taylor at the hands of police and private citizens, all taking place during a global pandemic (COVID-19) that has proven to disproportionately Black communities, as well as Indigenous, Latine communities, and other people of color.

 About the History of Civic Unrest in Baltimore

 Civil Rights protests took place in Baltimore City well before the better-known and violent sit-ins of the south during the 1960s.
 The city suffered under Jim Crow laws, where segregation was legal in housing, education, and employment.
 We can find documentation of organized protests of these discriminations and racism beginning around 1935, which was when Dr. Lillie Carroll Jackson, president of a National Association for the Advancement of Color People (NAACP) Baltimore chapter was elected president of this branch, becoming the first woman in the country to hold this position.